DavidSchirduan/DavidSchirduan.github.io/_posts/2025-01-17-valley-campaign-writeup.md

 - **MORNING**.
 Alastor gifts forest leaf cloaks to Willow and Madrigal.
 Gluster declares himself a Great Hero™ and parts ways.
 The Players head to Brobdin Castle to meet with the Gundlachs.
 Along the way they meet Theo tending to Chay Logia (Aethur Knight).
 They help Theo, who joins their group. ♠ Chay tells them of Aubin's Tomb, a storehouse of valuable relics.

-- **EVENING**.
+- **AFTERNOON**.
 The Players decide to camp for the night and recover from a very busy few days.

 ### DAY 6